bazhenov/hrem/README.md

 Me and my wife forget to close our flat entrance door from time to time.
 What will you do about that? :)

 This project is simple hardware solution to remind us about open door.
-It's not the simplest nor most elegant solution, but more like excuse for practicing skills in embedded software development and electrical engingeering.
+It's not the simplest nor most elegant solution, but more like excuse for practicing skills in embedded software development and electrical engineering.

 ## The solution